icopy-site/awesome/docs/awesome/awesome-go.md

 * [fileb0x](https://github.com/UnnoTed/fileb0x) - Simple tool to embed files in go with focus on "customization" and ease to use.
 * [go-embed](https://github.com/pyros2097/go-embed) - Generates go code to embed resource files into your library or executable.
 * [go-resources](https://github.com/omeid/go-resources) - Unfancy resources embedding with Go.
-* [go.rice](https://github.com/GeertJohan/go.rice) - go.rice is a Go package that makes working with resources such as html,js,css,images and templates very easy.
+* [go.rice](https://github.com/GeertJohan/go.rice) - go.rice is a Go package that makes working with resources such as HTML, JS, CSS, images, and templates very easy.
 * [mule](https://github.com/wlbr/mule) - Embed external resources like images, movies ... into Go source code to create single file binaries using `go generate`.
 Focussed on simplicity.
 * [packr](https://github.com/gobuffalo/packr) - The simple and easy way to embed static files into Go binaries.
 * [statics](https://github.com/go-playground/statics) - Embeds static resources into go files for single binary compilation + works with http.FileSystem + symlinks.